-This is a guest post from Joanna Varnum, the mother of a child who is on the autism spectrum.
-Here's Jo...
+This is a guest post from Joanna Varnum, the mother of an autistic child.
+Here’s Jo…

 My husband and I love Walt Disney World, so when we found out that our son was on the autism spectrum (his official diagnosis is Asperger syndrome), we worried that we’d never be able to enjoy our favorite place as a family.
 After all, what could be more overwhelming to a child who hates noise, crowds, and unfamiliarity than Disney World?